m-reza-rahman/jboss-eap-on-app-service/README.md

 ## Setup Scale Out
 * Note that you cannot use scale out on the free tier, so skip this if you chose the free tier.
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
-Open the scale out panel.
+Open the Settings -> Scale out panel.
 * Select automatic.
 Hit save.

 ## Setup Authentication
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
-Open the authentication panel.
+Open the Settings -> Authentication panel.
 * Click on 'Add identity provider'.
 Choose and set up your favorite identity provider.
 If you choose Microsoft, just pick all the defaults.

 ## Install the Azure CLI